api3dao/eslint-plugin-commons/README.md

 ```

 If you are using TS, it's possible that ESLint will complain about `.js` files not being present in the project.
 This
-can likely be fixed by adding `allowJs: true` to the `tsconfig.json` file.
+can likely be fixed by adding `"allowJs": true` to the `tsconfig.json` file.

 ### Linting commands